Hadronic Spectra from Deformed AdS Backgrounds: Hadronic spectra for baryons

-Note that the Regge trajectory for the $N(1/2^+)$ baryon belonging to the same multiplet coming from our model, represented by Eq. \eqref{1/2}, present a Regge slope in the range $1.081 \pm 0.036$ GeV$^2$ which is close to the universal value $1.1$ GeV$^2$ \cite{Klempt:2002vp}.
+The Regge trajectory for the $N(1/2^+)$ baryon belonging to the same multiplet comes from our model, represented by Eq. \eqref{1/2}, and presents a Regge slope in the range $1.081 \pm 0.036$ GeV$^2$ which is close to the universal value $1.1$ GeV$^2$ \cite{Klempt:2002vp}.